 Content marketing can be bland without original insight and commentary.
 Research provides that originality.
 But it has to be valid research or you risk losing your authority.

 So how do you check your research is valid?
 I’ve been carrying out market research for more years than I care to remember.
-Fortunately, there is a formula you can use to achieve valid research and repeatable results.
-But before we dive into that, a word about the ‘Rule of 100’.
+Fortunately, there is a formula you can use to achieve valid research.

 The Rule of 100 (Schmid, 1995) states if you get 100 responses to a survey, the ranking of answers will remain the same whether you get an additional 1,000 or 10,000 responses.
-The percentage difference between the first and second placed answer may change, but the top answer will remain the top answer.
+The percentage difference between the first and second placed answer may change, but the top answers will remain the top answers.

 You should also accept that if there is just one percentage point difference between first and second place, then those positions could be easily reversed.

-One of the main reasons I believe the Rule of 100 is useful in market research is sometimes it’s extremely difficult to get more than 100 answers from certain audiences.
+The Rule of 100 is useful in market research because sometimes it’s extremely difficult to get more than 100 answers from small, niche audiences.

 The new GDPR law means marketing consent (opt-in) will become more valuable unless you have a strong case for a legitimate interest.
 You can persuade prospects to give you consent if you have content they want to digest.
 But that content needs to be original, valuable and teach them something they don’t already know.